 - 1970-1974: The NHL expands to 18 teams.

-- 1979: The NHL merges with the World Hockey Association (WHA) expanding to 22 teams.
+- 1979: The NHL merges with the World Hockey Association (WHA), expanding to 21 teams.

-- 2004-2005: NHL lockout lasts the entire season resulting in major rules changes for the salary cap, and revenue sharing.
+- 2004-2005: NHL lockout lasts the entire season, resulting in major rules changes for the gameplay, salary cap, and revenue sharing.

 Creator of Hockey

-Creighton was first introduced to hockey after seeing it played in his native Halifax, and participated in nearly every recorded game in the first years of organized hockey being played in Montreal.
+James Creighton was first introduced to hockey after seeing it played in his native Halifax and participated in nearly every recorded game in the first years of organized hockey being played in Montreal.
 He was a coach for the first people that started playing the game and helped introduce the first set of rules.

 When was hockey first played?